Biden touts investment in rural areas in Minnesota, the home state of his primary challenger

 “Instead of exporting jobs overseas for cheaper labor, now we're creating jobs here and expanding American products and selling them overseas," Biden told a cheering crowd inside a barn at Dutch Creek Farms in Northfield, about 40 miles south of Minneapolis.
 “We're not only transforming rural communities, we're transforming our economy.”

 Agriculture Secretary Tom Vilsack accompanied Biden on the trip and is among top members of the president's Cabinet who will spend this week and next traveling to various states, promoting administration investments.
-Vilsack called Wednesday's announcement "an exciting opportunity to celebrate the importance of rural America."
+Vilsack called Wednesday's announcement "an exciting opportunity to celebrate the importance of rural America" while Biden says his effort is "about investing in rural America" but also "restoring pride in rural communities that had been left behind for far too long."

 White House spokesman Andrew Bates said the Minnesota swing was planned before Phillips announced his candidacy last week “and has no relationship” to the president's challenger.
 But the congressman is the only elected Democrat to campaign against him for the White House.